 And it’s true.

-If that isn’t enough, this delightful dish is topped off with a mound of cheddar cheese which melts over the top of the warm green beans.
+If that isn’t enough, this delightful dish of sweat and sour green beans is topped off with a mound of cheddar cheese which melts over the top of the warm green beans.

 It’s made an appearance on my Christmas table for years.

 Give these sweet and sour green beans a try yourself this holiday season!

 - 1 tbsp flour

 - 2 Tbsp Sugar